Northgate Mall (Seattle): History

 The "Miracle Mall" concourse had been partially enclosed within a "SkyShield" structure added in 1962.
 This was replaced in 1973 and 1974, with the mall corridor becoming fully enclosed.
 The official name of the shopping complex was changed to Northgate Mall at this time.
 Seattle-based department chain Lamonts added a store to the northern end of the concourse in 1977.

 The mall was renovated again in 1997, with Toys "R" Us opening a store there in October that year.
 The food court also underwent renovations, and Sam Goody and Foot Locker also opened stores around this time.
 The new interior was completed in 1998.

 Gottschalks acquired the Lamonts chain in 2000 and had a location at the mall until September 2006, before having to close due to underperforming sales.
-Their former location is currently home to Bed, Bath and Beyond.
 The Toys "R" Us store closed in January 2012 when its lease expired.
 Their place was taken by Nordstrom Rack the following year.

 Capitalizing on Northgate's success, Allied Stores commissioned Graham to design the fully enclosed Tacoma Mall (opened 1964) and Tukwila's Southcenter Mall (opened 1968).
 By 1980, there were 123 stores at Northgate Mall.
 Construction began in the summer of 2006 on a 100000 sqft lifestyle-type addition to the mall.
 It was completed in early 2008.
 The mall is anchored today by Nordstrom Rack, DSW, and Bed Bath and Beyond.

 On October 8, 2018, it was announced that JCPenney would be closing in 2019.
 Macy's subsequently announced in January 2019 that it would also close its store in 2020; the closure was ultimately moved up to July 2019, allegedly at the request of Simon Property Group.
 Nordstrom closed its Northgate store on August 9, 2019, though the Nordstrom Rack remained open.
 Approximately 40 stores and restaurants at Northgate will remain open through the redevelopment project.

+The Macy's and JCPenney anchor stores were demolished in 2019, while the Nordstrom anchor store was demolished in 2021.